larshagencpp/larshagencpp.github.io/_posts/2016-05-01-a-cache-miss-is-not-a-cache-miss.md

 I hope I have made the argument that all cache misses are not equal, and that considering data dependency between the reads can be just as important as counting cache misses.

+<i>**Edit:** As some people have pointed out, the statement "all cache misses are not equal" is a bit misleading.
+The cache misses themselves are the same and have the same latency for both workloads.
+The difference is how many cache misses that can be in flight concurrently.
+So while the the cache misses are equal in that sense, they do not have an equal effect on latency of the whole iteration, which is what I tend to care about.</i>

 **Related Material**
 <iframe width="320" height="180" src="https://www.youtube.com/embed/YQs6IC-vgmo" frameborder="0" allowfullscreen></iframe>